Teu2/Teu2/README.md

 ## Hello 👋
-I'm Dominic, Fullstack developer from Melbourne Australia.
+I'm Dominic, A developer from Melbourne Australia.
 Welcome to my github! feel free to stalk me~

 <br/>